THE WAY IT COULD BE:

 "She means they are fuelled by breakfast.
 They mostly use only human energy.
 They don’t require imports of petroleum from the other side of the world, which could be cut at any moment by wars or price hikes. "

-"And the food from the home gardener, or the small local market gardener, is of much higher quality than the stuff you get from the supermarket, which has been stored and is full of preservatives and pesticides."
+"And the food from the home gardener, or the small local market gardener, is of much higher quality than the stuff you get from the supermarket, which has been stored and could contain preservatives and pesticides."

 "And of course agribusiness grows only those varieties that look good and are big, and last a long time on the shelf, and are tough enough to be packaged and transported.
 They don’t develop the varieties that are most nutritious and tasty, or least dependent on pesticides and fertilizer and water."